crazybiocomputing/tinned/doc/basics/pluck.md

 ## 4. Example

-From a collection of objects defined as an Array of objects containing two properties `widget` and `color` (below), ...
+From a collection defined as an Array of objects containing two properties `widget` and `color` (below), ...

 ```javascript
 [